George Rodrigue New Iberia, Louisiana, USA, 1944-2013

 Biography

-He began his artistic education at 13 through correspondence courses from the Art Instruction School, Minneapolis, Minnesota, he later attended the University of Southwest Louisiana in Lafayette as an Art Major, followed by graduate studies at the Art Center College of Design in Los Angeles, California as a Graphic Arts Major.
-His first recognized Blue Dog painting was made in1986, after a period of painting landscapes and people.
+He began his art education at age 13 through correspondence courses from the Minneapolis School of Art Instruction.
+He later attended the University of Southwest Louisiana in Lafayette, majoring in Art, and followed up with graduate studies in Graphic Arts at the Art Center College of Design in Los Angeles.

-Rodrigue had several solo exhibitions at Munchick & Franks Fine Arts, London; Le Salon des Artistes, Paris; Arvest Gallery, Boston; Decatur Gallery, New Orleans; McLean County Arts Center, Illinois; SOHO Gallery, New York; Pensacola Museum of Art, Florida; Gwinett County Arts Museum, Atlanta, Georgia; and New Orleans Museum of Art, among others.
+Some of Rodrigue's solo exhibitions were at Munchick & Franks Fine Arts, London; Le Salon des Artistes, Paris; Arvest Gallery, Boston; Decatur Gallery, New Orleans; McLean County Arts Center, Illinois; SOHO Gallery, New York; Pensacola Museum of Art, Florida; Gwinett County Arts Museum, Atlanta, Georgia; and the New Orleans Museum of Art, among others.

-The Rodrigue Studios are in New Orleans and in Carmel, California; whilst the George Rodrigue Museum is in Acadian Village, Lafayette, Louisiana, USA.
+The Rodrigue Studios are located in New Orleans and Carmel, California, while the George Rodrigue Museum is in Acadian Village, Lafayette, Louisiana.

 Works